The MA in Digital Media is unique in its combination of practical and theoretical approaches to contemporary media and technology.

 The Department of Media and Communications regularly offers fee waivers for this MA.

 There is also £6,000 bursary available for UK students studying this course.
-Find out more about the Stationers' Postgraduate Bursary Scheme on our departmental awards page.
+Find out more about this scheme on our departmental awards page.